-- Complete, sign, date and submit the Application for Licence Form. - o 820071 Application for Licence Form - o HP-CF-9031 Instructions for the Application for Licence Form - Complete and submit: - (a) Sections 2 and 11 of Schedule B as described above, if the licensee is a board of education, or - (b) Sections 2, 3, 5 and 11 of Schedule B as described above, if the licensee is not a board of education.
+- Complete, sign, date and submit the Application for Licence Form. - o 820071 Application for Licence Form - HP-CF-9031 Instructions for the Application for Licence Form A signed Partnership Agreement clearly outlines the responsibilities of the partners with respect to the facility and compliance.
+(Not required when a boards of education or school district is the applicant).

+- Complete and submit: - (a) Sections 2 and 11 of Schedule B as described above, if the licensee is a board of education, or - (b) Sections 2, 3, 5 and 11 of Schedule B as described above, if the licensee is not a board of education.

-Schedule B - Requirements for a Recreational Care program Licence Application
+\\Schedule B - Requirements for a Recreational Care program Licence Application